 Visit John McDermid's profile on the York Research Database to see publications, projects, collaborators, related work and more.

-Dr Radu Calinescu is a Reader in Large-Scale Complex IT Systems at the University of York.
+Radu Calinescu is a Professor of Computer Science at the University of York.
+He is the Safety of AI theme lead for AAIP, principal investigator (PI) on the UKRI Trustworthy Autonomous Systems Node in Resilience, and the lead of the Trustworthy Adaptive and Autonomous Systems and Processes (TASP) Research Team.
 He holds a DPhil in Computation from the University of Oxford, and was awarded a British Computer Society Distinguished Dissertation Award for his doctoral research.
 His research team is undertaking leading research on the use of mathematical modelling and analysis to improve the safety and performance of self-adaptive systems and processes.
 He has published over 120 research papers, has been a PI on projects funded by £1.75M of Dstl, Lloyd’s Register Foundation, EPSRC and Wellcome Trust grants, and led industrial R&D projects as the Senior Development Manager and Technical Architect of an Oxford University spin-off software company.
 He chaired or served on the Programme Committees of over 80 international conferences and workshops, and is a member of the editorial board of Springer’s Computing journal, for the area of autonomic, adaptive and dependable computing.

 Ibrahim’s work is highly interdisciplinary, with active collaborative links with clinicians, health scientists, economists and ethicists.
 His research is empirical and industry-informed, with collaborative projects with organisations such as Rolls-Royce, NASA, Jaguar Land Rover and NHS Digital.
 Ibrahim has led/co-led research programmes funded by the EPSRC, the Royal Academy of Engineering, the EU and industry.
 He has been a member of several international and national safety standardisation committees (e.g. DO178C, MISRA and BSI).